Here’s how we increased average session duration by 281.05% & reduced post promotion CPC by 70%

 However, you can still quantify content performance.
 Search engine rankings, social shares, website traffic, lead generation statistics all help to measure the true success of any content marketing campaign.

 You can start by carefully selecting which metrics to prioritize (like engagement-based ones) while de-emphasizing other ones that are too heavily influenced by outside factors (like visits or conversions).

 You can update and republish content, comparing the new results vs. prior performance in those key categories.

-And you can also compare the cost of alternatives, using ad campaigns to create a quicker feedback loop.
+And you can also compare the cost of alternatives, using Google Adwords or social media ad campaigns to create a quicker feedback loop.

 Then, it all comes down to executing well — actually improving upon what you already have — to see the clear return on investment.